Areas Covered

 From: "Name here" <sip:user@192.168.1.100>

 This bit shows you that you should be able to see your iChat name (screen name) and the IP where you are currently situated.
-It can be handy to identify if you have two DHCP servers on your network if the IP listed here is not the same as on your Mac.
+It can be handy to identify if you have two DHCP servers on your network if the IP listed here is not the same as shown on your Mac.

 The "To:" and "From:" lines contain different info if it is an incoming call.
 Depending how far it got it will identify your Buddy as well as you.
 Such as